 I found this link, http://chrisguillebeau.com/3x5/how-to-get-a-duplicate-us-passport/

 Hi Alan, thanks for the link.
 I should have qualified what I said - I've never heard of anyone having 2 valid passports for the *same* country at the same time.
 Until now.
 Good luck with this.
-It's certainly not common. about 6 years ago
+It's certainly not common. over 6 years ago